German Payslip Explained: How to read your Payslip in Germany?

 Congratulations, you have made your move to Germany and have found a job!
 However, you are not sure what to make out of your well-earned payslip in German.
 In this guide, I will explain the most important abbreviations and words on a German payslip so that you can make sense out of it.

-Salary Deductions in Germany
+Salary deductions in Germany

 Once you receive your first payslip in Germany, you will notice a lot of deductions on it.
 Some of them are taxes; others are social security contributions.
 As a rule of thumb, you can estimate around 40% deductions from your gross salary.